 This Matcha and Adzuki Pound Cake makes a wonderful snack or afternoon tea cake, so I hope you can enjoy this one with family and friends!

-- Matcha powder: Use a good quality culinary grade matcha powder (affiliate link), no need to use expensive ceremonial grades here (save that for drinking!).
+- Matcha powder: Use a good quality from a trusted brand, no need to use the very expensive stuff here (save that for drinking!).
 Matcha powder that is bright green with a pleasant aroma indicates freshness, if your matcha is dark and has a musty smell, I recommend replacing it.
-Keep opened matcha in an airtight container in the refrigerator to extend its shelf life.
+Keep opened matcha in an airtight container in a dark, dry place to extend its shelf life.

 I used a 18×7.5cm loaf pan (7x3inches) for this recipe, so aim for a pan with similar dimensions.
 If using smaller or larger pans, you will need to adjust the baking time.

-Whisk the eggs, milk and vanilla in a jug and set aside for later.
+Whisk the eggs, milk and vanilla in a jug and set aside.

 Sift the cake flour and matcha into a bowl and mix well.
 Scoop out 1 tbsp and set aside for later (we will use this to coat the adzuki beans).
 Then, add the baking powder and a pinch of salt.

-Add the dry ingredients one-third at a time until well incorporated.
-Once there is no more dry flour, stop whipping.
+Add the dry ingredients one-third at a time and mix on a low speed between each addition until well incorporated.
+Stop mixing when there is no more dry flour.

-Mix well and then pour the batter into the loaf pan.
+Mix well, then pour the batter into the loaf pan and smooth out the top.

 Bake for 40-50 minutes or until you can pierce the center with a skewer and it comes out clean.

-When it’s cooked and the skewer comes out clean, transfer the pan to a wire rack and cool for 5-10 minutes before removing the cake from the pan and letting it cool completely.
+When it’s cooked and the skewer comes out clean or with just a few moist crumbs, transfer the pan to a wire rack and cool for 5-10 minutes before removing the cake from the pan and letting it cool completely.

 - Measure ingredients accurately – This recipe is pretty forgiving, but for consistent results, I recommend using measuring scales over cups, especially for dry ingredients.
 If using cups, sift the flour and pour it into the cup (avoid scooping packed flour).